encryptogroup/MultiCent/ARTIFACT-EVALUATION.md

 Finally, should the artifact reviewer like to benchmark on larger graphs, we kindly ask them how much available RAM they have.
 We are happy to then provide additional benchmark scripts doing all benchmarks possible within this constraint, allowing to reproduce the experiments on larger graphs too, confirming that scalability proceeds as to be expected from the smaller benchmarks.
+Note that this will also consume more time.

 ## Notes on Reusability (Only for Functional and Reproduced badges)